xstevens/blog/content/post/clang-address-sanitizer.md

 stack5.c:10: warning: the `gets' function is dangerous and should not be used.
 ```

 Lets say we were looking for new potential areas for an exploit; ignoring that this program is extremely simple.
-A nieve approach for our first fuzzing program might look something like this:
+A naive approach for our first fuzzing program might look something like this:

 ```python
 import os